capistrano/sshkit/EXAMPLES.md

 try to pull up the correct configuration for it.

-## Run a command without it being command-mapped:
+## Run a command without it being command-mapped

 If the command you attempt to call contains a space character it won't be
 mapped: